StephenTGibson/StephenTGibson.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: home
+title: Aim of this site
 ---

-# Aim of this site
 * To enable open sharing
 * To prompt reflection
-* To see how far I have come
+* To help me see how far I have come
 <br>

 ## What I'm doing now